sharetribe/flex-docs/src/docs/background/payments-overview/index.md

 You can edit the transaction processes on your marketplace with [Flex CLI](/flex-cli/edit-transaction-process-with-flex-cli/).
-If you use the FTW templates, you will also need to make some [changes in the template](cookbook-transaction-process/change-transaction-process-in-ftw/) to enable it to use a different process.
+If you use one of the FTW templates, you will also need to make some [changes in the template](cookbook-transaction-process/change-transaction-process-in-ftw/) to enable it to use a different process.
 If you do make changes to a transaction process when you already have transactions in your